Do you often find yourself engaging in activities that stop you from achieving your goals?

 Even though you may know your self-sabotage and self-destructive habits are unhelpful, they can feel necessary to get through stressful times.
 The need to cope with tense or uncomfortable situations doesn’t disappear when learning to cope without these harmful habits.
 You still need something to get you through!

-Replacing negative coping behaviors with positive and reinforcing strategies is critical to learning to stop self-sabotaging yourself.
+Replacing unhealthy coping behaviors with healthy and reinforcing strategies is critical to learning to stop self-sabotaging yourself.
 Below is a step-by-step process for identifying your behaviors, understanding why you need those behaviors, and learning how to find better ways to cope with life’s challenges.

 The first step in overcoming self-sabotaging behaviors is to become aware of them.
 Think of it as taking off the blinders that kept you from seeing your self-destructive habits this whole time.